sct/overseerr/docs/using-overseerr/notifications/gotify.md

 ## Configuration

-### Gotify URL
+### Server URL

-This is the url of your Gotify server.
-This should be the base url with no trailing slash, ie. http://sample.your-gotify-server.com.
+Set this to the URL of your Gotify server.

-### Application/Token
+### Application Token

-Add an application to Gotify named 'Overseerr' or similar and copy the 'Token' in this field.
+Add an application to your Gotify server, and set this field to the generated application token.

-For more details on registering applications or the token, please see the [Gotify API documentation](https://gotify.net/docs/).
+{% hint style="info" %}
+Please refer to the [Gotify API documentation](https://gotify.net/docs) for more details on configuring these notifications.
+{% endhint %}